cassidoo/blahg/src/posts/see-ya-2022.md

 ## Personal things!

 So many things happened, gosh, so many things!
-My sister got married, I travelled internationally for the first time since March 2020, I saw family, I saw friends, I got LASIK, my cousin got engaged...
+My sister got married, I traveled internationally for the first time since March 2020, I saw family, I saw friends, I got LASIK, my cousin got engaged...
 I loved being with people I care about this year.
 I also experienced a close family loss, which was deeply devastating, but it brought our family together to mourn with each other.

 I also... got pregnant!!
 This has been probably the most grueling physical experience I've ever had (so far).
 I'm due in the Spring, and I have been shaking my fist at the state of research in women's health pretty dang regularly.
 But, my husband and I are thrilled (and so is the family), and she'll be a very loved baby!